 A photo log of our efforts can be seen here.

 Contact our Volunteer Coordinator Anne Koch to join Desert Rivers Audubon in caring for and improving the demonstration Hummingbird Habitat at Desert Breeze Park, 660 N. Desert Breeze Parkway, Chandler.
 We prune, plant and water every second Saturday.

 Read Desert Rivers' report on this critical issue.
-To report sightings or locations of illegal feeding in the preserve, contact the Riparian Institute.
-If you would like to volunteer to help to help with this issue, contact Desert Rivers Audubon Conservation Director Mike Evans.
+To report sightings or locations of illegal feeding in the preserve, visit the Riparian Institute website, or contact the Riparian Preserve's Naturalist Jennie Rambo at email@example.com or 480-797-2019.
+If you would like to volunteer to help with this issue, contact Desert Rivers Audubon Conservation Director Mike Evans.

 What can be done top prevent one of our last natural river systems from being ruined?
 See Conservation Page 2.

 Another Arizona river that is in imminent danger is the San Pedro River.
 Only one of two major rivers that flow north out of Sonora Mexico and into the Gila River, the San Pedro River is one of the last remaining un-dammed rivers in the southwestern United States.

 The cottonwood-willow lined stream flows about 140 miles supporting near 350 bird species as well as providing habitat for up to 4 million migrating birds annually.
 Area development and the resulting groundwater pumping needed to supply these thirsty humans has resulted in an unsustainable drop in the rivers aquifer thus depriving the riparian vegetation and wildlife of its critical water source.